-10.71 Policy H18 of the UDP requires 30sqm of Public Open Space per dwelling on development sites in excess of 0.4 hectares.
+10.78 Policy H18 of the UDP requires 30sqm of Public Open Space per dwelling on development sites in excess of 0.4 hectares.
 This would be detailed as part of the reserved matters submissions.
 There is sufficient space within the site, and the context of the site lends itself, to providing POS within the site boundary.
+The applicant has confirmed that the area of woodland surrounding the pond is within their control and there is opportunity to incorporate POS into this area.